boschglobal/locator_ros_bridge/bosch_locator_bridge/README.md

 This is the main bridge interface node.

-#### Locator Configuration
+#### ROKIT Locator Configuration

-The bridge looks for ROS parameters under **`/bridge_node/localization_client_config`** and sets these to the Locator configuration.
+The bridge looks for ROS parameters under **`/bridge_node/localization_client_config`** and sets these to the ROKIT Locator configuration.
 This is done only once, during the start of the `bridge_node`.
-See the Locator API documentation section 8.5.4 for a list of possible options.
+See the ROKIT Locator API documentation section 8.5.4 for a list of possible options.

 To correctly forward the laser scan data, it is important that `LaserComponent.laserType` is set to `simple`, and that `LaserComponent.laserAddress` is set to the IP address (with port) of the computer the bridge is running.